9and3r/3D-Printed-Chess/README.md

 # WORK IN PROGRESS
 # 3D Printed Chess
-This project is to make a home made electronic chessboard.
+This repository contains the info and software to build a home made electronic chessboard.

 **Features**
 - Pieces movements are detected automatically